-Camp Fire is excited to offer the Spring Break Service Trip the week of April 9th -13th, following the Seattle Public School district among others.
-The trip will feature 4-5 service projects across the region from a variety of cause areas, such as environmental stewardship, youth or senior citizen organizations, animal advocacy, food resources, and more.
+Camp Fire is excited to offer the Spring Break Service Trip the week of April 13-17, following the Seattle Public School district among others.
+The trip will feature 5 service projects across the region from a variety of cause areas, such as environmental stewardship, youth or senior citizen organizations, animal advocacy, food resources, and more.

 Trip Itinerary & Service Projects

-Day 5 – April 13th
+Tacoma Nature Center – April 13th

-Vashon Community Care
+Vashon Community Care – April 17th

-We’ll be wrapping up our trip with our final stop at Vashon Community Care, an assisted living facility for seniors.
+We will be wrapping up our trip with our final stop at Vashon Community Care, an assisted living facility for seniors.
 Vashon Community Care offers a variety of services to help maintain the livelihood of their residents that teen volunteers will have the opportunity to engage in.

-Activities, Meals & Accommodations
+Activities, Meals, & Accommodations